 The condominium housing program was launched first in Addis Ababa in 2004 and then scaled up in other major urban centers of the country.
-In Addis Ababa the housing program was expanded from the 20/80 financing ratio to 10/90 and 40/60 of housing productions (Hassan et al, 2018).
+In Addis Ababa the housing program was expanded from the 20/80 financing ratio to 10/90 and 40/60 of housing productions (Hassan et al., 2018).
 According to WUB Consult (2015) total housing demand in Addis Ababa based on registered households is about 994,344.
 If we assume all registrants are able to pay, the serviced land demand would be over 7,500 hectares (WUB Consult, 2015).
 Since 2004 to 2014 a total of more than 2486 ha of land were used for the construction of low and middle rise condominium housing, including social services and other investment activities (WUB Consult, 2015).
 The land was produced both in the expansion and inner city redevelopment areas of Addis Ababa.
 The expansion areas of Addis Ababa are primarily being filled with government sponsored condominium apartment housing neighborhoods (Hassan et al., 2018).
 Recent studies revealed that more than 160,000 housing units have been transferred to beneficiaries since 2004, the year the program started and more than 100,000 housing units are under construction (Hassan et al., 2018).
 According to Ministry of Urban Development and Housing 2019 report, starting from 2006 to 2018 the city administration of Addis Ababa provided the condominium housing units for 176,721 winners of the city dwellers.
 Therefore, condominium housing provision is increasing through time.

 Public transport service in Addis Ababa